 What Is A Balance Transfer: How It Works, Credit Score Impact, Fees & More

 All major credit card companies allow you to transfer credit card debt to a new credit card account, according to WalletHub’s Balance Transfer Policy Report.
-Certain issuers also allow the transfer of auto loans, student loans, small business loans, payday loans, HELOCs, and mortgages.
+Certain issuers also allow you to transfer balances from auto loans, student loans, small business loans, payday loans, HELOCs, and mortgages.

 How Do Balance Transfers Work?

-When you transfer a balance to a credit card, that card’s issuer pays off your debt with the original lender, which could be another credit card company, a credit union, or a loan servicer.
+When you transfer a balance to a credit card, that card’s issuer pays off your debt with the original lender, which could be another credit card company or lender.
 This satisfies your original agreement and shifts your payment obligation to the new card’s issuer.
 The original lender cannot prevent you from transferring away a balance, as all they see is a payment being made on your behalf.